trilliumyogacenter/trilliumyogacenter.github.io/_posts/classes/2015-07-01-Yoga-Nidra2-Description.markdown

 ---
-title:  "Shine On - Yoga Nidra"
+title:  "Shine On - Yoga Nidra (Resumes November 15)"
 categories: class
 classidentifier: yoganidra2
 teacher: miller
-type: session
+type: ongoing
-number: 5
-fee: $50
 dropins: yes
 ---
 Do you want and need to: